-- shortness of breath, wheezing or difficulty breathing - swelling of the face, lips, tongue or other parts of the body - severe skin reaction which may include rash, itching, redness, blistering or peeling of the skin - signs of liver inflammation including yellowing of the skin or eyes, feeling generally unwell, nausea, vomiting, loss of appetite
+- shortness of breath, wheezing or difficulty breathing - swelling of the face, lips, tongue or other parts of the body - severe skin reaction which may include rash, itching, redness, blistering or peeling of the skin. - liver problems (often seen as yellowing of your skin or the whites of your eyes, feeling generally unwell, nausea, vomiting, loss of appetite)

 These are very serious side effects.
 You may need urgent medical treatment or hospitalisation.
+These side effects are rare.

-Occasionally, Nexazole may be associated with changes in your liver or blood, which may require your doctor to do certain blood tests.
+Occasionally, NEXOLE may be associated with changes in your liver or blood, which may require your doctor to do certain blood tests.